 VA and FHA loans are mortgages offered by private lenders with the backing of a government agency.
 You can only use these loans to refinance your primary home, which is the house where you live most of the time.

 If you have a VA or FHA mortgage, you may qualify for a streamline refinance.
 Streamline refinancing allows you to take advantage of lower rates with less paperwork and no credit check.
-Current Freedom Mortgage customers who streamline refinance with us can also pay no lender fees* and choose to keep their current term or extend it.
+Current Freedom Mortgage customers who streamline refinance with us can choose to keep their current term or extend it.

 Streamline refinancing is only available when you keep the same mortgage type.
 You need to replace an existing VA loan with a new VA loan, or an existing FHA loan with a new FHA loan, to be eligible.